Team-SE-CED/search-engine/README.md

 ### Main Branch is Strictly Read-Only
 The main branch is reserved for stable and finalized code only.
 Please adhere to the following rules:

 - DO NOT push directly to the main branch.
-I will kill u waaaaaaaaaaah!
 - Always create and work on a separate branch.
 - Submit a pull request to merge your changes into the main branch.

-- Anas mama nga mo follow daw og rules kay malangit
+### Installation Guide
-- Brad usba ra bitaw ni di pani final
+For a detailed guide on installation, including prerequisites and configuration steps, please refer to our [Installation Guide](https://docs.google.com/document/d/1gIQUc2u_p7HNYeICLiWZBhKxuiixqZaB5zIswmBZ19s/edit)

 ### Contribution
 Contributions are welcome!
 If you have ideas, feature requests, or bug reports, feel free to open an issue or submit a pull request.